Are you thinking about going on an exchange?

-- That you study at least three months at your host university (if it is not so that the official semester at your host university is shorter than three months, then even this is approved).
+- That you study at least three months at your host university (unless the official semester at your host university is shorter than three months, if so this is approved).

-- That the courses you study during the exchange can be credited into your degree at Linnaeus University.
-This is regulated by your Learning Agreement to be set up along with your academic contact person at Linnaeus University and which will then be sent to your host university for approval.
+- That you study full time and that the courses you study during the exchange can be transferred into your degree at Linnaeus University.
+This is regulated by your Learning Agreement which is to be set up along with your academic contact person at Linnaeus University and then sent to your host university for approval.

-- To get the Erasmus + scholarship, you agree moreover to comply with the conditions laid down for the Erasmus + students, your rights and obligations you can read about in the Erasmus Student Charter.
+To get the Erasmus + scholarship, you agree to comply with the conditions laid down for the Erasmus + students, you can read about your rights and obligations in the Erasmus Student Charter.